top of page

 Elias Kent Kane Chapter, NSDAR Member Honors

-• The chapter's first regent, Joan Klinkey served as Illinois DAR State Chairman of Public Relations, Motion Picture, Radio, and Television 1991-1993 and the NSDAR President General's Project Committee 1993-1995.
+• The Chapter’s first Regent, Joan Klinkey served as State Chairman of Public Relations, Motion Picture, Radio, and Television 1991-1993, and the President General’s Project Committee 1993-1995.

-• Karalyn Marselle was honored as 2019 VIS of the Year at State Conference in 2020 and served as State Vice-Chair VIS Social Media Compliance 2020-2021.
+• Kara Marselle was honored as 2019 VIS of the Year at State Conference in 2020 and served as State Vice-Chair VIS Social Media Compliance 2020-2021.

 Elias Kent Kane 1794-1835, IL Secretary of State 1820-1824